On Ukraine, Russia repeats insistence that it had no choice

 “We can expect President Putin will claim any Ukrainian effort to liberate this land as an attack on so-called ‘Russian territory,’” U.S. Secretary of State Antony Blinken warned the U.N.
 Security Council on Thursday.

+Lavrov, for his part, dismissed the complaints as the West “throwing a fit” about people making a choice on where they feel they belong.

-Russia has offered a number of explanations for what it calls a “special military operation.”
-Among them: risks to Russia from what it considers a hostile government in Kyiv and a NATO alliance that has expanded eastward over the years; restoring what Russia considers to be its historical territorial claims on the country; and protecting Russians living in Ukraine — especially its eastern Donbas region — from what Moscow views as the Ukrainian government’s oppression.
+Russia has offered a number of explanations for what it calls its “special military operation” in Ukraine.
+Lavrov recapped a couple: risks to Russia from what it considers a hostile government in Kyiv and a NATO alliance that has expanded eastward over the years and relieving Russians living in Ukraine — especially its eastern region of the Donbas — of what Moscow views as the Ukrainian government’s oppression.

-“The incapacity of Western countries to negotiate and the continued war by the Kyiv regime against their own people left us with no choice” but to recognize two separatist regions of Ukraine as independent and then to send troops in, Lavrov said.
+“The incapacity of Western countries to negotiate and the continued war by the Kyiv regime against their own people left us with no choice” but to recognize the two regions that make up the Donbas as independent and then to send troops in, Lavrov said.

 The aim was “to remove the threats against our security, which NATO has been consistently creating in Ukraine,” he explained.